Update-May 13, 2021

 5 Reasons to Get Vaccinated

-Social Media sites offering assist with getting appointments:
+Social Media sites offering assistance with getting appointments:

 If you are on Twitter follow @C19VaxxUpdates and @nj_vaccine for updates on when appointments are available throughout the state.